-‘The Elder Scrolls V: Skyrim’ tips and tricks
+The Elder Scrolls V: Skyrim Tips and Tricks | Digital Trends

 Adventuring into the wilds of The Elder Scrolls V: Skyrim can be a dangerous, daunting undertaking.
 After just a few hours exploring the world of Skyrim, your quest log will be brimming with dungeon dives and missives to faraway locales.
 It’s easy to get overwhelmed, especially with so much freedom.

 Luckily, we’ve put together a list of handy tips and tricks to help you make the most of your Skyrim experience.
-Even seasoned Skyrim veterans returning for the recent remaster can learn a thing or two about the game’s massive world.
-Don’t let a few thousand draugr get you down!
+Even seasoned Skyrim veterans returning to the PS4, Xbox One, or Nintendo Switch (or even PSVR) remaster can learn a thing or two about the game’s massive world.
+Or maybe you’re patiently waiting for The Elder Scrolls VI to release.
+Either way, don’t let a few thousand draugr get you down!

 Save early and often